-Let’s start by saying there are technically no herbs “just for women” or herbs “just for men”.
+Let’s start by saying there’s no such thing as herbs only for women or herbs or herbs “just for men”.
 Nature provides generously for all and we are eternally grateful that we can harness the powerful properties of her bountiful botanicals.

-Having said that, it is a fact that nourishing herbal remedies provide effective, time-tested support throughout all cycles of a woman’s life – from puberty to pregnancy, menopause through post-menopause.
+But if you have ever felt like your body is a mystery through different life stages, just know you aren’t alone.
+Nature has been providing the ‘instruction manual’ in the form of herbs for centuries.
+Nourishing herbal remedies provide effective, time-tested support throughout all cycles of a woman’s life – from puberty to pregnancy, menopause through post-menopause.

 Black Cohosh (Cimicifuga racemosa)